 This can be qualified as one of the PIRATE inlane awards.
 When this is collected, shooting any flashing target will make the value of only the next shot multiplied by whatever number was on the target.

 This can be qualified as one of the PIRATE inlane awards.
 The first time this is collected, only the “2x” target will be flashing.
 Hitting the target begins 2x scoring for about 30 seconds.
-The playfield multiplier can supposedly be increased up to 6x but I’m not sure how to do this.
-If a MAP Award is collected during this time, it’ll typically advance the playfield multiplied by 1x.
+The playfield multiplier can be increased up to 6x on subsequent activations of Super X. If a MAP Award is collected during this time, it’ll typically advance the playfield multiplier by 1x.

 Completing the MAP targets qualifies the Captain’s Quarters to collect a Map Award.
 The display shows a map with various possible combinations spinning around, and the final combination is what you’re awarded with.
 There is a complex algorithm to the probability of certain features (i.e. if a certain amount has been plundered from an opponent, the opponent will have a 50% chance of being able to plunder the next time a MAP Award is obtained.)